 Hedge Fund Definition: A hedge fund is an investment fund that raises capital from institutional and accredited investors and then invests it in financial assets – usually liquid, publicly traded assets.

-In simple terms, a hedge fund is a type of investment company that seeks out alternative investments to beat the market or reduce the risk of unforeseen events.
+In simple terms, a hedge fund is an investment firm that seeks out alternative investments to beat the overall market or reduce the risk of unforeseen events.

-They use a diverse range of investment strategies.
+They use a diverse range of investment strategies, most of which are not available to mutual firms or traditional asset management firms.
 For example, they may short-sell securities, use derivatives, bet on mergers going through or failing, and they may become directly involved in events like spin-offs and restructurings.